(AND NEW FUNDING ARRANGEMENTS FOR ALL APPRENTICESHIPS)

 If you want to spend more than your Levy on Apprenticeship training, the government will provide support to help meet the additional costs, called ‘co-investment’, similar to the arrangements for employers who don’t pay the Levy – see below.

-I won’t be paying the Levy, so how will I access funding for Apprenticeships?
+I’m not paying the Levy, so how do I access funding for Apprenticeships?

-The government will ‘co-invest’ in Apprenticeship training with employers that don’t pay the Levy, i.e you will be asked to make a small contribution to the cost of the training and they will pay the rest, up to a maximum amount of funding available for that Apprenticeship.
+The government ‘co-invest’ in Apprenticeship training with employers that don’t pay the Levy, ie you will be asked to make a small contribution to the cost of the training and they will pay the rest, up to a maximum amount of funding available for that Apprenticeship.
 The government will contribute 90%, with employers paying the remaining 10% direct to their chosen training provider.
+You can get help to choose an Apprenticeship and training provider on-line through

 Any extra help for small employers?